alanng10/class-lang/Docue/Article/Word/a.md

 Word "stage" has meaning that is execute step.

+Word "reset" has meaning that is set to start.

 Word "create" has meaning that is make from source.

 Word "binary" has meaning that is module data.